muratk3n/thirdwave/en/tweets/2019/week27.md

 ---

-South African telecoms companies are hit by higher operating costs whenever load-shedding strikes.
+"South African telecoms companies are hit by higher operating costs whenever load-shedding strikes.
 GenCell CEO Rami Reshef has argued that using hydrogen as a backup energy solution has the potential to greatly reduce the impact.